Flames to break ground on $584M arena in 2024

 According to Alberta transportation minister Devin Dreeshen, the government's contribution will also go toward improving infrastructure around the new arena and help fund the community rink.

 The Saddledome, which has been the Flames' home since Oct.
 15, 1983, also hosted multiple events at the 1988 Winter Olympics.
-Last renovated in 1994 at a cost of $37 million, it's also the NHL's second-oldest arena, trailing only Madison Square Garden, which opened in 1968.
+Last renovated in 1994 at a cost of $37 million ($27 million U.S.), it's also the NHL's second-oldest arena, trailing only Madison Square Garden, which opened in 1968.